Rosena Allin-Khan: Political career

 Allin-Khan stood as a candidate in the 2020 Labour Party deputy leadership election.
 During the campaign, she said that she would be a unifying candidate, and highlighted her working-class background, and experience as a doctor.
 She received 77,351 (16.8%) of first preference votes, and 113,858 (26.1%) in the final round, coming second to Angela Rayner.

 She was appointed as Shadow Minister for Mental Health in Keir Starmer's first shadow cabinet, shadowing Nadine Dorries.
 At the start of the coronavirus pandemic in the UK, Allin-Khan has been working 12-hour shifts at St George's Hospital in Tooting, in addition to her job as an MP and a shadow minister.

 She called for more mental health support to NHS staff during the pandemic, noting that there was a "rise in suicides, self-harm and suicidal ideation among frontline NHS and care staff" due to "a lack of PPE, an increased workload ... and witnessing more patients die".
 She also criticised the UK Government for being too slow in acting, saying that it should have sooner introduced measures such as the lockdown and widespread testing.

 In October 2020, the Parliamentary Commissioner for Standards rebuked Allin-Khan for breaching the Code of Conduct for Members of Parliament.
 As this was Allin-Khan's third breach of the rules, the matter was referred to the Parliamentary Committee on Standards.

 In the May 2021 British shadow cabinet reshuffle, she was made a Shadow Secretary of State, which was changed to Shadow Cabinet Minister in November 2021.

-Allin-Khan resigned from the Shadow Cabinet of Keir Starmer on 4 September 2023, criticising Shadow Health Secretary Wes Streeting's advocacy for outsourcing the National Health Service (NHS) to the private sector.
+Allin-Khan resigned from the Starmer shadow cabinet on 4 September 2023, criticising Shadow Health Secretary Wes Streeting's advocacy for outsourcing the National Health Service (NHS) to the private sector.
 She also said that Starmer did "not see a space for a mental health portfolio in a Labour cabinet".